 Grant-funded projects are subject to the same SOU and State of Oregon policies governing other activities on campus.
 Several policies are especially relevant to grant-funded activities, and these are summarized in Section IV, "Policies and Regulations."

-Section V, "Grant Administration," discusses grant management procedures and the responsibilities of the Project Director after a grant award is made.
+Section V, "PI/PD Responsibilities," discusses grant management procedures and the responsibilities of the Project Director after a grant award is made.

 Grant Seeking Hints